Eat the rainbow...they say

 1 avocado, sliced `

 Sweet potato.
 Preheat the oven to 180 C. Place the sweet potato and cauliflower in a roasting pan and add olive oil and salt.
 Roast in the oven for 20 to 30 minutes.

 Eggs.
 Bring a pot of water to a rolling boil.
 Carefully add the eggs and cook for 7 minutes, then immediately put in ice-cold water to stop cooking.

 Assembly.
-Assemble the bowls by adding salad leaves, egg, sliced yellow pepper, radishes, cucumber, avocado, cooked rice and roasted sweet potato and cauliflower.
+Assemble the bowls by adding salad leaves, egg, sliced yellow pepper, radishes, cucumber, avocado, cooked rice, roasted sweet potato, and cauliflower.

 Add dressing of choice.

 Need help in establishing healthy habits and goals?
 Message me by Email - Whatsapp - Telegram or Book-a-chat with me or Subscribe for news and updates.